 Queens is also beginning to experience the same rapid growth that Brooklyn experienced a few years ago.
-Queens also has a reputation for being one of the most culturally diverse places in the world, which means an inclusive community and plenty of internationally inspired cuisine and culture.
+Queens also has a reputation for being one of the most culturally diverse places in the world, which means an inclusive, ultra-diverse community and plenty of internationally inspired cuisine and culture.
 Which borough is better for you?
 Let’s take a look.

 After one glance at Manhattan’s soaring skyscrapers, it’s easy to see why a view of the skyline is desirable for both seasoned residents and starstruck newcomers alike.
 Fortunately, both Brooklyn and Queens offer spectacular views of the iconic skyline, it’s just a matter of knowing where to look.

 Contrary to popular belief, you don’t always have to spend a fortune to get a decent view of the city.
 In general, the key is to find a neighborhood that borders the East River.
 So, if views are one of your must haves, an apartment in Brooklyn neighborhoods such as Greenpoint or Williamsburg could be a great fit!
 Similarly, in Queens, some of the neighborhoods most likely to have great views are Long Island City and Astoria.

-In recent years, Brooklyn has become known as the “New Manhattan” due to its surging popularity among young professionals looking to escape rising prices in Manhattan.
+In recent years, Brooklyn has become known as the “New Manhattan” due to its surging popularity among young professionals and millenials looking to escape rising prices in Manhattan.
 The result?
 Brooklyn has transformed into a hip, thriving community that has something for everyone.
 It also has the largest population out of all five boroughs, which may not be ideal if you prefer to live in a slightly quieter community.

 Brooklyn is known for its diverse dining scene and ever-growing selection of restaurants.
 Not to mention, its food trucks and open air market, Smorgasburg, are of legendary status.
 The restaurants and cocktail bars here are unlike that of Manhattan, which is a hub for some of the most famous, most expensive, culinary experiences in the world.

 Queens isn’t quite as known for its foodie scene, but maybe it should be.
 With its incredibly diverse population, the restaurants are great in both international variety and quality.
 It also has the Night Market, which doesn’t quite stack up to Smorgasburg in terms of size, but with 89 vendors and nightly cultural performances, it’s a force to be reckoned with.
 If you prefer authentic ethnic food from around the world over Instagramable foodie delights, Queens is the place to be.

 Or, if going to clubs is more your thing and you’re hoping to escape Manhattan’s crowded nightlife, fear not!
 Both Brooklyn and Queens have great nightclubs that are less crowded and also less frequented by tourists.
 Brooklyn probably edges out Queens as far as liveliness, but if you’re looking for a dive or a quieter bar, both neighborhoods have plenty to offer.

 So, what’ll it be?
 At the end of the day, you have to make the decision that will be best for you and your lifestyle.
 Hip and quirky Brooklyn has done a lot of growing up in recent years, becoming the most populated borough and earning the title the “New Manhattan”.
-It is admittedly more expensive, but Queens is just that much further away from Manhattan, so what you save on rent you may end up paying in transportation costs.
+It is admittedly more expensive, but Queens is just that much further away from Manhattan, so what you save on rent you may end up paying in transportation costs or time.
 Queens, however, has been on the rise with its sub-urban atmosphere and cheaper housing costs.